 Who Are These Ancient Humans?

-According to Manalo, prehistoric rhinoceros are pretty common among the Southeast Asian countries, like Malaysia and Indonesia, during prehistoric — specifically the Pleistocene epoch.
+According to Manalo, prehistoric rhinoceros are pretty common among the Southeast Asian countries, like Malaysia and Indonesia—specifically the Pleistocene epoch.

 The Pleistocene Epoch is typically defined as the time period that began about 2.6 million years ago and lasted until about 11,700 years ago.
 The most recent Ice Age occurred then, as glaciers covered huge parts of the planet Earth.